Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Simulation Study

-To compare the finite-sample performance of the estimators, we conduct a simulation study.
+To compare the finite-sample performance of the estimators, we conducted a simulation study.
 We consider the same model for the observed price process as \cite{Barndorff-Nielsen2011a}.
 The individual efficient price $P^k$, $k = 1,\ldots,m$, in continuous time follows